 The third type of home equity loan is a hybrid: a HELOC that’s structured like a fixed-rate home equity loan.

-What is combined loan to value (CLTV)?
+What is combined loan to value (CLTV) ratio?

 One of the most important factors impacting your ability to obtain a home loan is what’s known as the combined loan-to-value (CLTV) ratio.
 The CLTV is the borrower’s overall mortgage debt load, expressed as a percentage of the home’s fair market value.